 YWCA Speaks Out Through Events

 This book club discussion will take place virtually.
-We will send out the Zoom information two days prior to August 26.
+We will send out the Zoom information prior to November 18.

 YWCA's We Believe Event